4 Common Visual Merchandising Mistakes that Retailers Must Avoid

 Understocking or Overstocking of Products

-Situations such as keeping too much inventory or not enough inventory could not only hamper your sales but could also result in bad visual merchandising.
+Situations such as keeping too much inventory or not enough inventory could not only hamper your sales but also result in a subpar presentation.
 It is vital for retailers to ensure that their shelves are always optimally and neatly stacked.
 Whether a customer walks into a store looking for something specific or simply to see if anything sparks their interest, not having enough merchandise to make the right impression is one of the worst mistakes that retailers can make.
 Furthermore, though lots of choices are good, seeing them all at once creates visual clutter and a feeling of being overwhelmed.
 To avoid product glut, retailers can establish and adhere to a planogram that determines what goes where, in what quantity, and when.

-Request a free brochure, to know more about Quantzig’s analytics solutions for the retail industry.
+Request a free brochure to know more about Quantzig’s analytics solutions for the retail industry.

 Lack of Continuity